eric-downes/claude_sync/README.md

 ### Mock Mode
 Uses a mock client that simulates Claude API responses.
 Useful for testing without a Claude account.

+**Note:** Desktop mode and LevelDB integration have been deprecated as no project data was found in the Claude Desktop database.
+Use browser mode for all production synchronization.

 ## Implementation Approach